-Following the acquisition of Devtek in 2000, Landing Gear sought to assign a specific mission to each of its four sites, while maintaining the management activities centralized in Longueuil.
-This specialization process is based on their current expertise: the Longueuil site concentrates on repair and overhaul activities, the manufacture of landing gear major components and full assembly work, the Kitchener site concentrates on the manufacture of large landing gear cylinders and other components, the Laval site focus on helicopter components, hydraulic actuators, and smaller landing gear components, and the Sprinfield and Cleveland sites focus on small to medium size military landing gear.
-On the other hand, Landing Gear's general management, as well as the design, engineering, sales, and marketing activities are centralized in Longueuil and support all four-business units.
+Over the years, the Corporation sought to assign a specific mission to each of its six manufacturing sites, while maintaining the management activities centralized in Longueuil.
+This specialization process is based on their current expertise: the Longueuil sites (2) concentrate on repair and overhaul activities, the manufacture of landing gear major components and full assembly work, the Kitchener site concentrates on the manufacture of large landing gear cylinders and other components, the Laval site focus on helicopter components, hydraulic actuators, and smaller landing gear components, and the Springfield and Cleveland sites focus on small to medium size military landing gear.
+On the other hand, Landing Gear's general management, as well as the design, engineering, sales, and marketing activities are centralized in Longueuil and support all six-business units.
 The complementary nature of these sites and their integrated management should, in the opinion of management, enable Landing Gear to participate in programs of the highest caliber and enhance their efficiency, thereby improving its profitability and competitiveness.

-The Corporation also developed a design engineering expertise with a team of more than 75 employees dedicated to design activities.
-The design team uses various software for modelling, designing and drafting as well as finite element analysis and dynamic analysis.
+The Corporation also developed a design engineering expertise with a team of approximately 100 employees dedicated to design activities.
+The design team uses various softwares for modelling, designing and drafting as well as finite element analysis and dynamic analysis.
 The team is supported by test facilities which include among other things, drop test towers and fatigue testing equipment.